Naoufal Fassih

-Naoufal Fassih, also known as Buik (Dutch for "belly"), is a Dutch criminal of Moroccan origins.
+Naoufal Fassih, is a Dutch criminal of Moroccan (Taza) origins.
 He has been at the centre of a longrunning feud between two Dutch crime gangs.

 Criminal background

 He has criminal links to Spain, Ireland and Morocco.

 Feud

 In March 2012 customs seized 200 to 400 kg of cocaine in Antwerp.
 The seizure was not announced, leading the gang in question to think they had been ripped off by rival criminals.

 Fassih was associated with Gwenette Martha, who was assassinated in Amsterdam in May 2014 when 80 rounds were fired at him as he left a kebab shop.

 Fassih was allegedly present at another assassination, that of Samir Bouyakhrichan, in Benahavis, near Marbella in August 2014.

 Dutch police believe that he was there with five others.

 Bouyakhrichan was associated with another criminal called Danny Kuiters (aka Danny Daimler).
 One of Kuiter's enforcers was Peter Raap.

 On 4 November 2015 Dutch police bugging a car heard Wafaa Balfallah, Fassih's girlfriend, counting out €8,000 in €500 notes and giving the cash to a man in Eindhoven.
 Dutch police believe she then flew to Dublin, from where she contacted Fassih.

 The following day an attempt was made to murder Peter Raap near Amsterdam.
 Forty shots were fired and the victim was hit seven times, though he survived.
-He was sitting in his car on the outskirs of Amsterdam beside a canal when the attack happened.
+He was sitting in his car on the outskirts of Amsterdam beside a canal when the attack happened.
 He managed to climb out of the car and conceal himself in the canal.

-A witness got the number of the assailants car and Dutch police arrested three men.
+A witness got the number of the assailants' car and Dutch police arrested three men.
 Dutch police found a BlackBerry on one of the three where the contact details for Fassih were stored under "Buik".